Stan Lai

 Stan Lai or Lai Sheng-chuan (賴聲川 (赖声川, Lài Shēngchuān), born 25 October 1954) is an American-born Taiwanese playwright and theater director who is perhaps best known for his play Secret Love in Peach Blossom Land.
-Apart from being a world-renowned theatre artist, Lai is also an award-winning filmmaker, and a practitioner of Tibetan Buddhism and has translated multiple books on the subject.
+Lai is also a filmmaker, and a practitioner of Tibetan Buddhism and has translated multiple books on the subject.
 Robert Brustein has called Lai "The major contemporary Asian playwright of his time, perhaps of all time."

 Life

 Lai was born on 25 October 1954 in Washington D.C., where his father was serving in the Republic of China's Embassy.
 He returned to Taiwan with his mother in 1966.
 Lai studied English literature at Fu Jen Catholic University and graduated in 1976.
 In 1978, Lai married Ding Nai-chu (丁乃竺).
 After the marriage, the couple went to the US for further studies.
-The couple have two daughters: Stephanie, an actress, and Celeste Lai, a New York-based animator.
+The couple have two daughters.

 Lai received his Ph.D. in Dramatic Art from University of California, Berkeley in 1983.
 After his return to Taiwan, Lai taught and served as Dean of School of Theatre Arts at Taipei National University of the Arts.
 In 1984, Lai and Ding, along with Taiwanese actors Lee Li-chun and Lee Kuo-hsiu, founded Performance Workshop, a contemporary theatre group that has become one of the most celebrated in the Chinese world.
 Lai became the Artistic Director while Ding served as the Managing Director.
 Their work has revitalized theatre in Taiwan and continually pioneered new horizons in modern Chinese theatre.
 Since its founding in 1984, Performance Workshop has produced more than 40 of Lai's theatrical works and collaborations, including iconic pieces such as Secret Love in Peach Blossom Land, The Village, A Dream Like a Dream, and AGO.

 In 2006 and 2007, Lai taught at Stanford University as Visiting Professor and Resident Artist for the I.D.A. program.
 In 2013 he lectured at Berkeley as Avenali Fellow and Artist in Residence.
 In 2019 he taught at Berkeley as Artist-in-Residence.